Danp2/au3WebDriver/docs/CONTRIBUTING.md

 Commonly your pull request should be one of the following types:

-- Bugfix (change which fixes an issue)
+- Bugfix (change this fixes an issue)
-- Feature (change which adds functionality)
+- Feature (change this adds functionality)
 - Code style update (formatting, renaming)
 - Refactoring (functional, structural)
 - Documentation content changes